ljpinnell/Natural_Agricultural_Ungulates/README.md

 # Manuscript code

-### This repository contains all of the code required to replicate the analysis in the manuscript *More then an anthropogenic phenomenon: antimicrobial resistance in natural and agricultural ungulates*
+### This repository contains all of the code required to replicate the analysis in the manuscript *"More than an anthropogenic phenomenon: antimicrobial resistance in natural and agricultural ungulates"**